pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 The above is called the evidence lower bound, i.e. **ELBO**.
 The ELBO is easier to compute, and maximising the ELBO achieves the same optimisation as minimising the KL-divergence.
 Of course, the last integral above must be computed, and practically, it is usually computed through approximate methods, such as averaging Monte Carlo samples drawn from the surrogate distribution $q_\phi(\theta)$ and plugging them into the ELBO formula.

 ## Practical computation
-Note that VI presents a machine learning optimisation problem, where we have a set of one or more parameters, namely $\phi$ (that define the approximated posterior $q_\phi$), and an objective function, namely ELBO.
+Note that VI presents a machine learning optimisation problem, where we have a set of one or more parameters, namely $\phi$ (that defines the approximated posterior $q_\phi$), and an objective function, namely ELBO.
 The most popular method to optimise the ELBO is stochastic VI (SVI), which is in fact the stochastic gradient descent method applied to VI.